Bicycle Tours & Trips in Italian Alps

 A majestic route from Lake Resia showcases views of Ortler massif and Stelvio Pass.
 The journey includes Juval Castle and medieval Glurns before reaching Merano, with stays at premium hotels like Villa Claudia Augusta and Hotel Flora.

-Duration 8 days Destinations Reschen am See, Silandro, Merano, Bolzano, Trento, Garda, Verona Age Range up to 99 year olds Operated in English, German Physical Rating Moderate Distance 145 mi Operator Eurobike From
+Duration 8 days Destinations Reschen am See, Silandro, Merano, Bolzano, Trento, Garda, Verona Age Range All Ages Welcome Operated in English, German Physical Rating Moderate Distance 145 mi Operator Eurobike From

 The route stretches from Lake Resia through the Italian Alps, offering stunning Ortler massif views.
 Highlights include Juval Castle and Mediterranean Merano, with stops in medieval Glurns and nights at hotels like Goldene Rose.

-Duration 9 days Destinations Reschen am See, Silandro, Merano, Bolzano, Auer, Trento, Garda, Verona Age Range up to 99 year olds Operated in English, German Physical Rating Moderate Distance 145 mi Operator Eurobike From
+Duration 9 days Destinations Reschen am See, Silandro, Merano, Bolzano, Auer, Trento, Garda, Verona Age Range All Ages Welcome Operated in English, German Physical Rating Moderate Distance 145 mi Operator Eurobike From

 What people love about Bicycle Tours in Italian Alps